Jump to:Page Content

 Originally from South Africa, Matt has worked with the provincial government of Kwa-Zulu Natal in South Africa and as a Public Sector Specialist working in the Europe and Central Asia Region of the World Bank.
 He brings this experience to the MPA/ID core course, Getting Things Done: Management in a Development Context.

 Many of the MPA/ID courses encourage or require group work on problem sets and presentations.
-Some students choose to co-write their Second Year Policy Analysis (SYPA) with another student.
+As part of their final project, students in PED-309 Development Policy Strategy prepare for their presentation of a growth diagnostic for Nigeria.
 The collaborative learning environment is an important part of the MPA/ID experience.